Author Archives:

 Liverpool, NY is in the lake-effect snow belt SE of Lake Ontario.
 What that means is whenever the wind flows across the lake if we are lucky it is cloudy and if we are not lucky it snows.
 Because the predominant wind in the winter is from the NW snow is common, clear skies are rare.
 On February 9, 2011 we had a rare clear day with a reminder of the previous night’s weather when wind-blown snow nearly filled the path with drifts.

 Thunderstorm in Summer 2010, Waconia, MN.
 Backlit by the sun, note the shelf or “arcus” cloud.
-Read the rest of this entry
+Continue reading Arcus cloud from a thunderstorm

 Classic Comma Head Extratropical Cyclone over the Eastern U.S.